LDA of Iowa's Parenting Guide:

 2. Interrupting

-3. Criticizing or threats.
+3. Criticizing or threats

 4. Lying

-5. Dwelling on the past
+5. Dwelling on the past” 1

 We believe all parents need to take the time to know more about the impact of corporal punishment and the negative impact it has on children.

 We are assuming that almost all of the parents who are reading this do not use physical punishment consistently, but we think it is important for parents to be aware of and understand the effects of physical punishment.
-We will highlight the consistent findings from this article because they are important for all parents to study and to consider as they grow their parenting skills.
+We will highlight the consistent findings from this article because they are important for all parents to study and consider as they grow their parenting skills.
 If you are interested, please read the entire article here.

-The first thing that we learned was that “the term corporal punishment signifies non-injurious, openhanded hitting with the intention of modifying child behavior.
+“…the term corporal punishment signifies non-injurious, openhanded hitting with the intention of modifying child behavior.
 The terms corporal punishment and physical punishment are synonymous: “physical punishment” is more commonly used among parents in the United States; “corporal punishment” is commonly used internationally and is used in the United States by teachers, principals, and policymakers.
-Parents tend to use a number of euphemisms to refer to punishment that involves striking their child, including “spank,” “smack,” “slap,” “pop,” “beat,” “paddle,” “punch,” “whup” or “whip,” and “hit.”18 “Spanking” is the term used most commonly in the United States and typically refers to hitting a child on his or her buttocks with an open hand, although some parents may include hitting with objects in their definition of spanking.
+Parents tend to use a number of euphemisms to refer to punishment that involves striking their child, including “spank,” “smack,” “slap,” “pop,” “beat,” “paddle,” “punch,” “whup” or “whip,” and “hit.”
+“Spanking” is the term used most commonly in the United States and typically refers to hitting a child on his or her buttocks with an open hand, although some parents may include hitting with objects in their definition of spanking.”
+1

-The next thing we found was that trauma is a common psychological defense our mind uses to act out the hurt we’ve experienced at the hands of others by perpetrating it on other people later, even with those we love.
+“…common psychological defense our mind uses to act out the hurt we’ve experienced at the hands of others by perpetrating it on other people later, even with those we love.
 This occurs when we haven’t become aware of our painful feelings or fully examined them.

+“Trauma experts explain why this happens.
+Children depend on the adults around them for survival.
+This dependency takes the form of attachment.
 When children experience pain from the person who’s supposed to keep them safe, it’s one of the worst kinds of harm they can experience.
 Their nervous system, designed to keep them safe, begins to get sculpted around the constant threat, creating brain circuitries that are vigilant, reactive, and dysregulated.
-At the same time, their attachment system needs to keep them in the relationship, so it devises all kinds of excuses: “It’s not that bad;” “I deserved it;” “It made me a better person,” etc. In other words, children dissociate from their feelings of pain and fear.” ….
+At the same time, their attachment system needs to keep them in the relationship, so it devises all kinds of excuses: “It’s not that bad;” “I deserved it;” “It made me a better person,” etc. In other words, children dissociate from their feelings of pain and fear.”
+2

-Hitting children, even for “discipline,” is a form of trauma.
+“Hitting children, even for “discipline,” is a form of trauma.
 Some adults cling to the excuse that a single swat on the bottom, or one slap on the head, can’t be that bad, and is necessary to “teach them a lesson.”
+2

 ”Physical punishment is one of the most intensely studied aspects of parenting.
 Hundreds of studies over five decades have concluded that it’s harmful to children in just about every measurable way.
 Children’s behavior, emotions, intellectual functioning, and physical health all suffer.”
+2

 In 2016 research, analyzing 75 studies involving 161,000 children, three important conclusions were drawn:

-First, consistent with earlier research, the analysis found no evidence that physical punishment changed the original behavior.
+“First, consistent with earlier research, the analysis found no evidence that physical punishment changed the original behavior.”
+3

-Second, there were 13 significant harmful effects of the practice that all increased:
+“Second, there were 13 significant harmful effects of the practice that all increased:

 • Poorer moral reasoning & childhood aggression